Leegin-darknight/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 This alert fires when communication between the `ruler` and the `ruler-query-frontend` fails to become established.

-The `ruler-query-frontend` component is exclusively used by the `ruler` to evaluate rule expressions when running in remote operational mode.
-If communication between these two components breaks, gaps are expected to appear in the case of recording rules or alerting rules will not fire when they should.
+The `ruler-query-frontend` component is exclusively used by the `ruler` to evaluate rule expressions while running in remote operational mode.
+If communication between these two components breaks, gaps appear, and recording rules or alerting rules do not fire when they should.

 How to **investigate**: